-Economic Facilities: such as People’s opportunity to have and use economic resources or entitlements.
+Economic Facilities: such as People’s opportunity to possess and use economic resources or entitlements.

 Social opportunities: They include people’s ability to access health and education services, opportunities to participate in social processes and activities.

-Guarantees of Transparent Governance: This concerns transparency in the functioning of authorities so that people can trust the information they receive and the system.
+Guarantees of Transparent Governance: This concerns transparency in the functioning of authorities so that people can trust the system and information they receive.

 Expanding these freedoms constitute not only the means, but also the end in development.
 The state must play its role in supporting freedoms by providing infrastructure and easy access to public services, social safety nets, good macroeconomic policies, and environmental protection.

 A man has a lot of money but can’t work due to disabilities.
 What do you think?